-7.1 What reforms (if any) in the Alternative Investment Funds space are proposed?
+7.2 What reforms (if any) in the Alternative Investment Funds space are proposed?

-As stated in question 1.9, the Monetary Agreement sets forth EU banking/finance pieces of legislation to be implemented progressively along with their respective deadlines.
+As stated in question 1.9, the Monetary Agreement sets forth the progressive adoption in Andorra of EU banking/finance legislation, along with respective deadlines.

-Considering this, there are specific Directives which will impact on AIFs and its management companies, mainly crystallised through the implementation as the Directive 2011/61/EU of the European Parliament and of the Council of 8 June 2011 on Alternative Investment Fund Managers (AIFMD).
+In this regard, there are specific Directives that will impact on AIFs and their management companies, mainly crystallised through the implementation of Directive 2011/61/EU of the European Parliament and of the Council of 8 June 2011 on Alternative Investment Fund Managers.

-Despite AIFMD's implementation being foreseen for 31 March 2016, it has not taken place as at the time of writing.
+Despite the AIFMD's implementation being foreseen for 31 March 2016, it has not yet taken place as at the time of writing.

-Moreover, the full implementation of Directive 2014/65/ EU of the European Parliament and of the Council of 15 May 2014 on markets in financial instruments ("MiFID II") and Regulation (EU) No 600/2014 of the European Parliament and of the Council of 15 May 2014 on markets in financial instruments ("MiFIR") legislation is foreseen by 31 December 2020 as per the latest Annex to the Monetary Agreement.
+Moreover, the full implementation of Directive 2014/65/ EU of the European Parliament and of the Council of 15 May 2014 on markets in financial instruments ("MiFID II") and Regulation (EU) No 600/2014 of the European Parliament and of the Council of 15 May 2014 on markets in financial instruments ("MiFIR") was foreseen by 31 December 2020 as per the latest Annex to the Monetary Agreement.
+However, due to COVID-19, it has been postponed for this year.

-Miguel Cases Nabau is the Managing Partner of Cases & Lacambra and leads the Corporate and Banking & Finance practice.
+Miguel Cases Nabau is the co-managing partner of Cases&Lacambra.
+He leads the firm's Markets&Financial Services Group and is qualified to practise both in Spain and the Principality of Andorra.
 He has extensive experience advising credit institutions and investment services firms, being the legal counsel of several national and international financial institutions, public authorities and investment funds.

+Cases&Lacambra

-Cases & Lacambra C/ Manel Cerqueda I Escaler 3-5 AD700 Escaldes-Engordany Andorra
+C/ Manel Cerqueda I Escaler 3-5

+AD700 Escaldes-Engordany

+Andorra